joshpoll/sidewinder-v0/src/MiscThoughts.md

 then hide pieces in each state. that way there is always room for future pieces.

 TODO: check out how Penrose computes label size

+- to compute offsets for LCA links, need the *difference* between the paths.
+- keep local paths at the links